CrowdStrike/glide-core/.changeset/strong-kids-accept.md

 '@crowdstrike/glide-core': patch
 ---

-Modal's backdrop background color and box shadow has been updated to match the latest from Figma and to increase color contrast.
+Modal's backdrop background color and box shadow have been updated to match the latest from Figma and to increase color contrast.